The John Carroll School

 Context

-As part of a larger software agreement between my company and John Carroll, I was responsible for rebuilding the school website, which had become costly to maintain, poorly integrated with their data systems, and failed to communicate effectively with prospective families.
+As part of a larger software agreement between my company and John Carroll, I took on the responsibility of rebuilding the school website.
+The site had become costly to maintain due to a lack of integration with the school database, meaning information like calendars and rosters needed to be synced manually.
+The site was also not communicating effectively with prospective families as well as the school wished.
 Information architecture was unclear, and WCAG accessibility violations made the site both difficult to navigate and visually unappealing.
-The administration believed these shortcomings negatively impacted enrollment, community engagement, and their ability to connect with alumni.
+In building a new site, the school looked to me to correct these shortcomings, which they believed were negatively impacted enrollment, community engagement, and their ability to connect with alumni.

 Design

-I developed a new visual system inspired by IBM’s design language, seeking to be punchy, accessible, and professional.
-This involved adapting the school’s current application of brand colors within digital contexts to meet web accessibility standards without undermining the school’s identity.
+I developed a new visual system seeking to be both eye-catching and professional, which required adapting the school’s brand colors for digital contexts to meet web accessibility standards without undermining the school identity.
+This system was developed and tested in Figma, where I designed a representative sample of site pages, templates, and components, then moved to build.

 Deliverable